riot/riot/doc/compare.md

 Since these expressions can be cached an update cycle is fast.
 Going trough 100 or 1000 expressions usually takes 1ms or less.

-React sync algorithm is much more complex since the HTML layout can change randomly after each update.
+The React sync algorithm is much more complex since the HTML layout can change randomly after each update.
 Given the enormous challenge, Facebook developers did an impressive job with it.

 We saw that the complex diffing can be avoided.